-While cruising through Twitter I came across this Tweet that stats that according to the NFL Next Gen Stats superstar defensive tackle Aaron Donald be being double team blocked 70% of the time—
+While cruising through Twitter I came across this Tweet that stats that according to the NFL Next Gen Stats superstar defensive tackle Aaron Donald is being double-team blocked 70% of the time—

 So, I pulled up the All-22 film from NFL Game Pass and watched all the defensive snaps of Donald on passing downs.
 In my view, I was very generous in grading what plays were double teams.
 If an offensive lineman or back was even assigned to Donald but never really engaged I gave that a "double team" grade.
 If there was a tackle-end game or end-tackle game and two players, over the course of the snap engaged, I counted that.

 All said I came up with a very high figure, an amazing figure in my view, of 52% of the passing snaps Donald was doubled.
 Fifty-two percent!.
-Having some knowledge in this, that is as high as it can get for a season.
+Having at least some knowledge in this topic it is as high as it can get for a season.
 You can find games where a player is doubled more, but not many, if any seasons.

 So, what about the Nex Gen Stats figure of 70%?